 Generally, we recommend that you stock up on plenty of provisions before your trip to the Everglades.
 The possibilities to buy something in the park are limited: you can purchase snacks and drinks at the various Visitor Centers, and in Flamingo, Everglades Guest Service also operates a food truck.

 The USA is full of breathtaking national parks!
-For your further expeditions through the land of unlimited possibilities, we recommend a visit to the breathtaking Grand Canyon, the infamous Death Valley, or the beautiful Yosemite National Park.
+For your further expeditions through the land of unlimited possibilities, we recommend a visit to the stunning Grand Canyon, the infamous Death Valley, or the beautiful Yosemite National Park.
 Or would you prefer to immerse yourself in city life?
 No problem, world-famous metropolises like New York City, Chicago, Los Angeles, or Las Vegas are waiting for your visit!